m4ttsch/omscs-notes-notes/computer-networks/autonomous-system-relationships-and-interdomain-routing.md

 ### The router's decision process

-Let’s take a look at the router’s decision process.
-Now, let’s suppose that a router receives multiple route advertisements to the same destination.
+Let's take a look at the router's decision process.
+Now, let's suppose that a router receives multiple route advertisements to the same destination.
 How does the router choose which route to import?
 In a nutshell, the decision process is how the router compares routes, by going through the list of attributes in the route advertisements.
-In the simplest scenario, where there is no policy in place (meaning it doesn’t matter which route will be imported), the router uses the attribute of the pathlength to select the route with the fewest number of hops.
+In the simplest scenario, where there is no policy in place (meaning it doesn't matter which route will be imported), the router uses the attribute of the pathlength to select the route with the fewest number of hops.
 But in practice, this simple scenario is rarely the case.

 A router compares a pair of routes, by going through the list of attributes - as shown in the figure below.
 For each attribute, it selects the route with the attribute value that will help apply the policy.
 If for a specific attribute, the values are the same, then it goes to the next attribute.

 ![](https://assets.omscs.io/notes/0093.png)

-Let’s focus on two attributes, LocalPref and MED (Multi-Exit Discriminator) , and let’s see how we can use them to influence the decision process.
+Let's focus on two attributes, LocalPref and MED (Multi-Exit Discriminator) , and let's see how we can use them to influence the decision process.

 **Influencing the route decision using the LocalPref.** The LocalPref attribute is used to prefer routes learned through a specific AS over other ASes.
 For example, suppose AS B learns of a route to the same destination x via A and C. If B prefers to route its traffic through A, due to peering or business, it can assign a higher LocalPref value to routes it learns from A. And therefore, by using LocalPref, AS B can control where the traffic exits the AS.
 In other words, it will influence which routers will be selected as exit points for the traffic that leaves the AS (outbound traffic).